Anytime is a good time for a flat stomach. Here’s how to de-bloat in a day and ensure your tummy is flat.

 Chew on Fennel Seeds: Fennel seeds relax GI spasms, which allows gas to pass and relieve bloating.
 You can also pour hot water over them to make a fennel seed tea.

 Occasional bloating is normal, but if you constantly feel like your belly is puffed out, you are probably eating something that your body is having a hard time digesting.
-If this is the case, it’s best to find a gastroenterologist and/or health coach who can help you get to to the bottom of your chronic bloating.
-(I walk you through discovering your trigger foods in my 10 Week Program).
-In the meanwhile, here are some tips that may help:

 Take a probiotic: Probiotics help balance the digestive flora, which, when taken regularly, should help prevent gas and bloating.
+This is the most effective probiotic on the market.

 Keep a food diary: Chronic bloating is often caused by something you are eating.
 Keep a food diary to pinpoint after which meals/foods the bloating gets worse or better, to start to figure out which foods may be triggering the issue.
 It’s best to work in tandem with a Health Coach or Doctor to get to the root cause.